Algorithm: Carryless Pairing

 • On “Zeckendorf's Theorem” Wikipedia

-The construction below uses only addition and bounded recursion.
-We first describe the underlying mechanism, then turn it into a pairing function.
+We first describe a mechanism, then turn it into a pairing function.

 This round trip, from an arbitrary input to its canonical additive form and back, relies on Binet’s Formula, Hurwitz’s Theorem, and Zeckendorf’s Theorem.
 Together they yield a stable, reversible, and fully bounded encoding-decoding scheme.